postmanlabs/labs-docs/src/pages/docs/sending-requests/responses.md

 The Pretty view formats JSON or XML responses so they're easier to view.
 Links inside Pretty view are highlighted, and selecting them can load a GET request in Postman with the link URL.

-For navigating large responses, select the down arrows on the left of a line to collapse large sections of the response.
+For navigating large responses, select the down arrows next to a line to collapse large sections of the response.

 <img alt="Response Pretty view" src="https://assets.postman.com/postman-docs/response-pretty-view.jpg" width="400px"/>